Skip to Content

 The Stair of the Turks is located on the coast of Realmonte, near Porto Empedocle in the province of Agrigento in southern Sicily.
 To help get your bearings, check out an interactive Scala dei Turchi map on Google Maps.

-Things to Know Before Visiting Scala dei Turchi on Sicily
+Things to Know Before Visiting Scala dei Turchi

-Before the Stair of the Turks was closed, there wasn’t too much to know before a visit.
+Before Scala dei Turchi was closed, there wasn’t too much to know before a visit.
 You’d simply park nearby, find one of the many entrances and then follow the respective path down to the cliffs.
 Basically, you were free to wander on the cliffs and even swim in the ocean at the base of the cliffs.

 An aerial shot of Scala dei Turchi AKA Stair of the Turks in Agrigento, Sicily, taken before sunset

-Access to Scala dei Turchi Is Prohibited
+Access to Scala dei Turchi Was Closed

 Access to Scala dei Turchi AKA Stair of the Turks in Agrigento, Sicily is closed